johnkit/ace3p-production/doc/notes/UsingProjects.md

   widown size.You can change any of the fields as preferred, but
 * Select the Resoures view (tab).

 ## Creating a Project

-From the Project menu, select "New Project...", which brings up a dialog window.
+From the Project menu, select "New Project...", which brings up a dialog window for creating or selecting the directory for storing project files.

+* This first dialog will start in the "Projects Roots Folder" if that has been defined in the application settings, otherwise it starts in the current working directory.
+* In this dialog, you cannot enter text to create a directory.
+Instead, you can create directories by clicking the folder icon near the upper right corner of the dialog.
+* After a directory is selected, modelbuilder will display a warning popup if the selected directory contains files or subdirectories.
+The is then given the option to (i) continue, in which case modelbuilder deletes all of the current directory contents, (ii) cancel the new-project action, or (iii) select a different directory.
-If things have been configured correctly, you should only need to enter two items in the dialog:
+* After the directory is selected, modelbuilder will display a "New Project" dialog with the project name filled in.
+If things have been configured correctly, you should only need to enter a "Geometry File", which be either a .gen file or .ncdf file.
+(If you use a .gen file, modelbuilder will automatically run the ACDTool meshconvert when submitting jobs to NERSC.

-* "Name (Subdirectory)" - the project name, which is used as the subdirectory for storing project assets.
-As such, the string you enter must be a valid directory name.
-* "Geometry File" - a mesh file, typically type .gen.

-After entering the two fields, click the "Apply" button and two resources are imported into the project and displayed in modelbuilder.
+After entering the geometry file, click the "Apply" button and the project is project is created and its contents displayed in modelbuilder.

 Once the model appears in the 3D view, is it important to SAVE THE PROJECT WHEN IT IS FIRST CREATED.
 This is because, at present, the contents of the attribute